-Kyle Blanks is an outfielder/first baseman in the San Diego Padres organization.
+Kyle Blanks is an outfielder/first baseman who began his professional career in the San Diego Padres organization.
 He made his debut with the team in 2009, hitting .250/.355/.514, with 9 doubles and 10 homers in 54 games at age 22.
 It was a major achievement to reach the majors that quickly after having been a 42nd round draft choice as a draft-and-follow in the 2004 amateur draft.
 Area scout Jake Wilson saw Blanks in high school, then signed him before the next year's draft for $260,000 after he hit .440 in the wood bat Arizona Community College Athletic Conference in 2005.

 Blanks distinguished himself by topping 20 homers and 100 RBI in both 2007, at Class A Lake Elsinore and 2008 at AA San Antonio in 2008.
 After his promising beginning in the majors, he slipped badly in 2010, posting a measly .157 average in 33 games after being the starting left fielder on Opening Day.
 An injury was behind much of his trouble, and he underwent Tommy John surgery on his right elbow on June 30th, ending his season.